 AR coating virtually eliminates distracting lens reflections that cause glare when driving at night.
 It also makes your lenses nearly invisible, for better eye contact with others and a more attractive appearance.

 For outdoor wear, many of today's progressive lenses are available in photochromic tints for greater comfort when going in and out of the sun.
-Some progressive lenses are also available as polarised sunglasses polarized sunglasses.
+Some progressive lenses are also available as polarised sunglasses polarised sunglasses.

 Seek expert advice for your best lens choice

 With so many progressive lens designs and options available today, the choices can be overwhelming without professional advice.

 To make a wise investment and to get the progressive lenses that work best for you, consult with your optician.
 A knowledgeable eye care professional will be able to recommend a truly customised progressive lens solution for your lifestyle and visual needs, and give you helpful tips about how to adapt to your first pair of progressive lenses and how to care for your lenses.